KU School of Business Art Collection

 The purpose of the collection is to enhance the culture of the school by providing an environment for thought-provoking art alongside great architecture; to portray our values through careful curation of materials that embrace our school mission; and celebrate the Heartland while embracing the global aspirations of the school.
 The collection features works by artists who have a tie to either the state of Kansas or to KU.
 Many of the artists have studied or taught at KU.

 Over the spring 2019 semester, the School of Business enlisted the help of students in the “Art Here, Art Now” seminar, taught by David Cateforis, professor and chair of The Kress Foundation Department of Art History at the University of Kansas.
-These art history students developed didactic text for selected works in the collection that can be seen below.
+These art history students developed didactic text for selected works in the collection below.